Emergence of Invariance and Disentanglement in Deep Representations: Q A

 \paragraph{How do you compute the nuclear norm of the Hessian?
 It sounds expensive!} We do not need to.
 What we show is that, if the optimization algorithm happens to find flat minima (nuclear norm being a proxy), then it automatically limits the information in the weights - which promotes good generalization.
 However, if one wanted to approximate the trace of the Hessian, it could be done in linear time \citep[Prop 4.1]{bai1996some}.

 \paragraph{A nuisance $n$ should convey no information on $y$ {\em given} $x$, so why imposing $I(y;n) = 0$ rather than $I(y;n|x)=0$?} While $I(y;n|x) = 0$ may seem intuitively the right condition, it is actually too weak.
 Suppose for example that $y$ is a deterministic function of $x$ (\textit{i.e.}, the labels are perfectly determined by the data, as often is the case).
-Then, we would have $I(y;n | x) = 0$ for any $n$, which implies would imply that everything is a nuisance for the task, which of course is not intuitively the case.
+Then, we would have $I(y;n | x) = 0$ for any $n$, which would imply that everything is a nuisance for the task, which of course is not intuitively the case.

 \paragraph{Why is the dataset a random variable, if we only have one realization of it?} The theory is almost identical in both the case of a fixed dataset and a randomly sampled dataset.
-We consider the case of a randomly sampled dataset to develop the theory, since some expressions simplify slightly and are easier to interpret, but in practical applications we assume that a fixed training set is given.
+We consider the case of a randomly sampled dataset since it is simpler and at the same time more general.
+Some expressions simplify slightly and are easier to interpret, but in the end a fixed training set is given either way.

 \paragraph{The use of $KL(q(w|D)||\tilde{q}(w))$ where $q(w|D)$ is a ``posterior'' defined by a learning algorithm that returns $w$ and $\tilde{q}(w)$ is a log-uniform prior is the basic PAC-Bayes bound, that, however, gives an vacuous generalization bound due to the improper prior.
 A generalization bound could be stated in terms of the length of a finite interval approximation of log-uniform prior.} Indeed, this is the case.
 However, in the limit of the interval length going to infinity, the KL divergence would still be infinite, and the optimization would be slightly more complex.
 As simpler option to have a generalization-bound would be to use Gaussian prior and posterior \cite{dziugaite2017computing}.
-However, computing a good PAC-Bayes upper-bound is outside the scope of the paper, and the use of a non-informative, scale invariant prior matches the empirical behaviour of networks and simplifies the theoretical analysis.
+However, computing a good PAC-Bayes upper-bound is outside the scope of the paper, and the use of a non-informative, scale invariant prior matches the empirical behavior of networks and simplifies the theoretical analysis.

 \paragraph{Of course a minimal representation should be invariant to nuisance variation since that's what it means to be minimal for the task.} While the result may be intuitive to some, compression and invariance are not the same thing, and we are unaware of an existing proof of the claim other than for special tasks like clustering, and for small perturbations.